-- Six issues of the Journal Neurourology and Urodynamics (NU) - Access to the online ICS Newsletter - Substantial reduction in registration for the ICS Annual Meeting
+- ► Six issues of the Journal Neurourology and Urodynamics online. - Substantial reduction in registration for the ICS Annual Meeting.

 In addition, the affiliate society logo will be placed on the ICS website with links to the society.
 There will also be opportunities to publicise activities and events in the ICS News, e-News and online.